 - After completing the application, the system will take you directly into Form G-28.

-Step 5: Fill out Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative.
+Step 5: Complete Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative.

-- In the G-28, fill out information about yourself and your client.
+- Complete the sections about yourself and your client.
 For your client’s email address, make sure to enter the email address your client used to create their USCIS account.

-- To digitally sign the draft application, type your full legal name (first, middle, and last names).
-By signing the application, you will be declaring, under penalty of perjury, that:
+- Once you complete Form G-28, you will digitally sign by typing your full legal name (first, middle, and last names).
+By signing the application, you will be declaring, under penalty of perjury, that you:

-- You prepared the application for your client with your client’s express consent;
+- Prepared the application for your client with your client’s express consent;

-- You completed the responses on the application based only on responses provided by your client;
+- Completed the responses on the application based only on responses provided by your client;

-- You reviewed the questions and responses with your client and your client agreed with every answer on the application; and
+- Reviewed the questions and responses with your client and your client agreed with every answer on the application; and

-- You noted in the application if your client supplied any additional information concerning a question on the application.
+- Noted in the application if your client supplied any additional information concerning a question on the application.

 Step 6: Give the one-time passcode to your client.

-- Next, we will give you a one-time passcode for you to give to your client to add you as their representative in their USCIS online account.
+- This will allow your client to add you as their representative in their USCIS online account.

-- Your client must have a USCIS online account in order for you to manage their case online.
+- Your client must have a USCIS online account for you to manage their case online.

-- Once your client enters the one-time passcode, you will no longer be able to make changes to the application, unless your client declines the application or the G-28.
+- Once your client enters the one-time passcode, you will no longer be able to make changes to the application, unless your client declines the application or Form G-28.